jburrows82/llmcord/README.md

 - Handles multiple URLs within the same message concurrently.
 - Basic error handling included (timeouts, non-HTML content, fetch errors).

+### SerpAPI Google Lens Integration
+- Trigger image analysis by starting your query with `googlelens` (case-insensitive) after mentioning the bot or using `at ai` (e.g., `@BotName googlelens what is this?` or `at ai googlelens identify this object`).
+- Requires image(s) to be attached to the message.
+- The bot uses the attached image(s) as input for SerpAPI's Google Lens API.
+- Fetches visual matches and related content for each image concurrently.
+- Appends the formatted SerpAPI results to your original query before sending it to the LLM, providing visual context for analysis or identification.
+- Handles multiple image attachments in a single query.
+- **Requires a SerpAPI API key** configured in `config.yaml`.

 ### Gemini Grounding with Sources
 - When using a compatible Gemini model (e.g., `gemini-2.0-flash`), the bot can automatically use Google Search to ground its responses with up-to-date information.
 - If a response was enhanced by grounding, a "Show Sources" button will appear below the message.